A Story of Logic and Immorality

-Today I have watched a cutscene in a video game that plot-wise had a relatively-logical structure behind it, but its immorality has caused me to view it as less logical than it was presented, because I believe acting intentionally immoral as illogical, as that can raise a lot of unwanted opposition - as it clearly caused in the cutscene.
+Today I watched a cutscene in a video game that had a relatively logical plot structure.
+However, the immorality of the scene caused me to view it as less logical, because I believe that acting intentionally immoral is illogical.
+This is because it can raise a lot of unwanted opposition, as it clearly did in the cutscene.

-The cutscene was about an army of deadly assassins, lead by a man named “Dolph” (get the reference?) burning apart a village of sentient, isolationist beavers, that have decided to maintain their isolationism because they want to live a quiet life and not indulge themselves in the conflicts of humans.
+The cutscene was about an army of deadly assassins, led by a man named Dolph, burning apart a village of sentient, isolationist beavers.
+The beavers had decided to maintain their isolationism because they wanted to live a quiet life and not indulge themselves in the conflicts of humans.

-When the protagonist and company confront Dolph for voluntarily burning down this village by his superiors, Dolph explained that the extermination of the village and its people was because “they are not a part of our kingdom, and our kingdom is there solely for its loyal subjects”.
+When the protagonist and company confronted Dolph for voluntarily burning down the village, Dolph explained that he was following orders from his superiors.
+He said that the extermination of the village and its people was necessary because "they are not a part of our kingdom, and our kingdom is there solely for its loyal subjects."

 In other words, he justified his attempt in ethnic genocide because this specific minor ethnicity was not involved enough in the matters of the kingdom, in order to be considered a part of it, even though it was indeed a part of it geographically.